alien4cloud/csar-public-library/org/ystia/beats/README.rst

 - **consul_scripts**: Scripts required by the Consul component.

-- **utils_scripts**: Common util scripts for whole YSTIA components.
+- **utils_scripts**: Common util scripts for whole Ystia components.

 HeartBeat
 ----------

-The YSTIA HeartBeat component allows to monitor an application's services.
+The Ystia HeartBeat component allows to monitor an application's services.
 It is able to get information about the services registered into Consul.
-That's why applications that need service monitoring have to use both Consul and HeartBeat YSTIA components.
+That's why applications that need service monitoring have to use both Consul and HeartBeat Ystia components.

 The following figure shows a HeartBeat topology example.